darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 Update: In v172.4 and higher the AVC volume is decreased by 3, due to the QuadDAC being extreamily to loud.

-I guess you could say I have a gift that allows me to think outside of the box.
 I was always seeing LO in the True Native Mode code.
 I was like what is LO???
 Then it hit me it's the bass.
 I came up with MI and HI for mid-range and treble myself and it worked!!!
 Also I was always seeing RX everywhere I looked, I was like well if there is an RX there has to be a TX.
 I guess you could say it was trial, error, logic and my advanced Linux computer skills, is how I programed the Saber ESS 9218 DAC.
 The devs that programed the Saber ESS DAC chip are professionals, you need to think like how they think.
 They would not make it to complicated to program the QuadDAC.
 For me it is the ultimate puzzle.<br>

 ### How did you calculate all the numbers?
 I will explain how I came up with the number 64.<br>